-External fire spread - Walls Based on information provided to MetroSRM by the client, the exposed surface of external walls gives the appearance of: A mix of: Masonry.
+External fire spread - Walls So far as can be determined from visual observation, without the aid of tools or access equipment.
+Masonry.
+Metal cladding.
 Render applied over insulation.
-External Fire spread - Specified attachments: Balconies and solar panels So far as can be determined from visual observation, without the aid of tools of access equipment.
-It appears that the external wall design incorporates specified attachments.
-External wall risk assessment An external wall risk assessment has been carried out for this building.
+External Fire spread - Specified attachments: Balconies and solar panels So far as can be determined from visual observation, without the a of access equipment.
+It appears that the external wall design incorporates specified atta External wall risk assessment An external wall risk assessment has been carried out for this building.